 Installing Focal (Beta)

-For everyone else, you can install Focal from the Play Store, which uses an open source implementation of the Google Camera Photosphere function and should run on any device running Android 4.1 and up.
+For everyone else, you can install Focal from the Play Store [No Longer Available], which uses an open source implementation of the Google Camera Photosphere function and should run on any device running Android 4.1 and up.
 Unfortunately, it didn’t work on any device that I tested it on.
 If developers get it working, it will bring wide-angle photography to cameras everywhere — if they contain a gyroscopic sensor.
 Still, give it a shot for your device and see how it works.

 Because these apps weren’t designed to run outside of Android 4.4, they may suffer from instability.
 If this occurs, there’s a handful of measures that users can take to reduce crashes.